pavel-a/usb-digital-io16-hid/doc/Readme_usb_io_interface_lib.md

 * The list of devices is needed to call `usb_io_open_device`.
 Do not free it before closing all active devices (boards).
 * The host must poll to detect change of inputs.
 The device does not generate any events or interrupts.
 * The library does not support detection of hot plug/unplug of USB devices.
-* A device can be opened only by one application at any time (on Windows; other OS - tbd.)
-  Devices opened by application(s) are not detectable by `usb_io_get_device_list` function.
-  To check that devices are connected, use the Device Manager.
-  (this is limitation of Windows; for other OS - tbd.).
 *  The library is not thread-safe.
 Applications must ensure that only one thread calls the library at any time.
 Several processes can use several boards, as long as each board is opened (with `usb_io_open_device`) by a single process at any time.

 TO DO